Moshe Ha-Elion

 Moshe Ha-Elion at his home in Bat Yam, Israel.
 January 2016.

 Moshe Ha-Elion (משה העליון; 26 February 1925 – 1 November 2022), also written Moshe Haelion, Moshe 'Ha-Elion, Moshé Ha-Elion, Moshé 'Ha-Elion, Moshé Haelyon, was a Holocaust survivor and writer.
 He survived Auschwitz, the death march, Mauthausen, Melk, and Ebensee.
 He is the author of a memoir, מיצרי שאול (Meizarey Sheol), originally written in Hebrew and translated into English as The Straits of Hell: The chronicle of a Salonikan Jew in the Nazi extermination camps Auschwitz, Mauthausen, Melk, Ebensee.
-He wrote three poems in Ladino based on his experience in the concentration camps and the death march: "La djovenika al lager", "Komo komian el pan", and "En marcha de la muerte", published in Ladino and Hebrew under the title En los Kampos de la Muerte.
+He wrote three poems in Ladino based on his experiences in the concentration camps and the death march: "La djovenika al lager", "Komo komian el pan", and "En marcha de la muerte", published in Ladino and Hebrew under the title En los Kampos de la Muerte.
 Moshe Ha-Elion translated Homer's Odyssey into Ladino.
 He lived in Israel.
 He had two children, six grandchildren, and nine great-grandchildren.